Christmas in Charleston: Celebrating the Holiday History in the Holy City

 Christmas in the 1800s had the same feeling of holiday spirit as we see during the holiday today.
 There would be gift-giving and plenty of holiday feasts.
-Colonial Christmas traditions included wine, brandy and rum punches for those that could afford such libations.
-Foods for the holiday included beef, goose or ham.
+Colonial Christmas traditions included wine, brandy, and rum punches for those that could afford such libations.
+Foods for the holiday included beef, goose, or ham.

 Homes were decorated with mistletoe, garlands, and holly.
-Locals would exchange “Merry Christmas” to one another upon meeting.
+Locals would exchange “Merry Christmas” with one another upon meeting.
 Because religion played an important role in the lives of 18th-century Charlestonians, the holiday would run on the Anglican calendar.
 This meant that December 25th was the first day of the Christmas holiday, which then ran out the full 12 days of Christmas until January 6.
 January 6, or the “Twelfth Night” would often be a time of balls and parties around the colonial regions.

 The Manigault House is one place to relive Christmas history.
 Built in 1803, this historic home is decorated for the holidays each year.
 The Heyward-Washington House was built in 1772 and also offers a glimpse into the history of Charleston.
 Stop at Middleton Place for more history and to tour the gardens and house of this grand plantation.